Police official: Smollett's false report harmed real victims

 Associated Press

-CHICAGO (AP) — Chicago’s police superintendent said Thursday that Jussie Smollett’s false report of a hate crime harmed “actual victims” of such crimes, according to a statement read during the actor’s sentencing.
+CHICAGO (AP) — Chicago’s police superintendent said Thursday at Jussie Smollett’s sentencing that the actor’s false report of a hate crime harmed “actual victims of such crimes,” according to a statement read during the hearing.

 Witnesses for both the state and Smollett testified at Smollett’s sentencing at the Cook County Courthouse.
 Chicago Police Supt.
 David Brown, who was called by the state, submitted a statement that was read aloud by Samuel Mendenhall, a member of the special prosecution team.